 Also the words you have written will often have very personal or private significance that will not be apparent to someone else.
 If you decide to show your matrix to others, you should exercise caution in accepting any interpretations they may suggest.

 Detailed guidelines for interpretation of the Watchword Test are given in my book Self-Discovery the Jungian Way.

 Below, you will find simplified explanations that should allow you to decipher the most significant features of your test.

 It is useful to begin by considering the main theme (if any) that is expressed in the eleven key words (those in the central rectangle).
 To do this you should ask yourself what aspect of your life these eleven words seem to represent.
 The theme will usually give a good indication of your major current areas of concern.

 Common themes are: Work, Family, Relationships, Health, Education, Ideology, Sport, Entertainment, and Feelings.

 Often the personal or psychological meaning of the key words that appear in your matrix will be fairly clear to you.
 At other times, you may struggle to understand what a word might represent.

-Each of the Watchword Keys is believed to have a specific psychological meaning that depends upon its position (location) within the matrix.
-An explanation of the structural principles involved can be found here.
+Each of the Watchword key words is believed to have a specific psychological meaning that depends upon its position (location) on the page.

 It is recommended that you examine the keys in the following order.
 The first four keys are often best interpreted in pairs, so that contrasts in meaning can be more easily identified.